saiyasaswi-685/movie-recommender/README.md

    A mock service that provides movie metadata.

 4. **Trending Service (Port 8083)**
-   A high-availability fallback service providing trending movie recommendations.
+   A high-availability fallback service that provides trending movie recommendations.

 ---